From the airports to the roads, here's your Thanksgiving travel by the numbers - 1330 WFIN

 Trips could take up to four times longer than normal during that peak time, according to INRIX.

 The National Safety Council estimates 417 people may be killed and another 47,500 may be seriously hurt in car accidents this Thanksgiving.
-This estimate is down almost 4 percent compared to last year, in line with the estimated drop in overall car crash fatalities in the country.
+This estimate is down almost 4% compared to last year, in line with the estimated drop in overall car crash fatalities in the country.

 The National Safety Council urges drivers “to be particularly vigilant” at the start of the holiday period on Wednesday, Nov.
 27.